kapsitis/math/problembase/WW.IMO/ww-imoshl-2022/content_en.md

 Hence we can reach a state of the form $\left(z_{1}, \ldots, z_{n-1}, M\right)$, where $z_{i}=0$ or 1 .
 Call such states semi-uniform states of irregularity $M$.

-*Lemma.* If there is a string of children having coins
+**Lemma:** If there is a string of children having coins
 $a, \overbrace{1, \ldots, 1}^{k \text { ones }}, b, \overbrace{1, \ldots, 1}^{k \text { ones }}, c$,
 with $b \geqslant 2$, after some sequence of steps we may reach the state
 $a+1, \overbrace{1, \ldots, 1}^{k \text { ones }}, b-2, \overbrace{1, \ldots, 1}^{k \text { ones }}, c+1$.
 We call performing this sequence of steps long-passing coins.

-*Proof.* This is simply repeated application of the operation.
+*Proof:* This is simply repeated application of the operation.
 We prove the lemma by induction on $k$.
 For $k=0$, this is just the operation of the problem.
 If $k=1$, have the child with $b$ coins pass coins, then both of their neighbors pass coins, then the child with $b$ coins